Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

 ### Notes & caveats

 - v2 is broadcast-only: `subscribe`/`unsubscribe` are accepted but ignored; no per-client filtering or snapshots.
-- Indicator payload coverage: RSI/EMA/MACD/UTBot/Ichimoku.
+- Indicator payload coverage: RSI/EMA/MACD/UTBot/Ichimoku; additional `quantum_update` events provide per‑TF and overall Buy/Sell%.
 - All indicator values are computed on closed bars only (no intrabar values).

 ### Quick examples